becomevocal/vanilla-agent/packages/widget/README.md

 }
 ```

 The parser's `processChunk` method is called for each chunk.
-If the content matches your parser's format, return the extracted text.
-If it doesn't match (or text isn't available yet), return `null` and the content will be treated as plain text.
-This allows you to display the text value as it streams in without showing raw structured characters.
+If the content matches your parser's format, return the extracted text and the raw payload.
+Built-in parsers already do this, so action handlers and middleware can read the original structured content without re-implementing a parser.
+Return `null` if the chunk isn't ready yet—the widget will keep waiting or fall back to plain text.

 ### Optional proxy server